Masterspooni/tippi/README.md

 Start Spooner or use the Free spooni_spooner

-If you have the normal Spooner open Objects List and typ in the top the name tippi3
+If you have the normal Spooner open Objects List and type in the top the name tippi3

 than down spwan by name.